Kirby Super Star

-Kirby Super Star, released as Kirby's Fun Pak in PAL regions, is an anthology platform video game developed by HAL Laboratory and published by Nintendo for the Super Nintendo Entertainment System in 1996.
+Kirby Super Star, released as Kirby's Fun Pak in PAL regions, is a 1996 anthology action-platform game developed by HAL Laboratory and published by Nintendo for the Super Nintendo Entertainment System.
 It is part of the Kirby series of video games by HAL Laboratory.
 The game was advertised as a compilation featuring eight games: seven short subsections with the same basic gameplay, and two minigames.

-The game was later released for the Wii and Wii U Virtual Consoles.
-Nintendo re-released Kirby Super Star in Japan, the United States and Europe in September 2017 as part of the company's Super NES Classic Edition.
-The game was released on the Nintendo Switch Online service on December 12, 2019.

 An enhanced remake titled Kirby Super Star Ultra was released for the Nintendo DS in 2008 and 2009 to commercial and critical success, selling just under 3 million copies.
+The original game has also been digitally rereleased multiple times.

 Gameplay

 Kirby Super Star is a side-scrolling platform game.
-Similar to previous entries in the Kirby series, the player controls Kirby to complete various levels while avoiding obstacles and enemies.
+Similar to previous entries in the Kirby series, the player controls the titular character Kirby to complete various levels while avoiding obstacles and enemies.
 Kirby can walk or run, jump, swim, crouch, slide, and inhale enemies or objects to spit them out as bullets.
 He can fly for a limited time by inflating himself; while flying, Kirby cannot attack or use his other abilities, though he can release a weak puff of air.
 By eating certain enemies, Kirby can gain copy abilities, power-ups allowing him to take on the properties the enemy possessed.
 In Kirby Super Star, Kirby gains the ability to guard so he can defend himself from weak attacks.

 If Kirby uses a copy ability, he can produce a Helper, a character that can be controlled automatically or by another player.
 Like Kirby, Helpers can float continuously, but can only use the copy ability they were based on.
 The player can also grant the Helper a different form or revert them into a power-up in an emergency.
 The player characters lose health if they are hit by enemies or hazards.
 If the Helper loses all their health, there is a short time for Kirby to grant it a new power before it disappears.
 If Kirby loses all of his health, the player will lose a life.
 Health can be replenished by eating food scattered across levels.
 Losing all lives results in a game over.